NigelWGMajor/_durable/TemplateTests/TemplateIntegrationTests/readme.md

 - Could verify that a call would start the orchestration
 - access the database (in this case with a non-matched record)
 - would return a ready, mainly empty record
+- We can initialize this more and write it the database for starting the first active cycle.

+`At this point we will have tested passing parameters into the the Durable Start, the orchestration sequencing and the metadata Read/Write`

+Next, build towards supporting all the scenarios!